 Law Dec.
 1 2018 n.32 was introduced, imposing a new requirement on Italian citizenship marriage applications submitted after Dec.
 4, 2018.
-Any applicant seeking Italian citizenship must have sufficient knowledge of the Italian language (B1 level), which the Italian Ministry of Education (MIUR) or Ministry of Foreign Affairs (MAECI) must certify is the result of an approved educational institution.
+Any applicant seeking Italian citizenship must have sufficient knowledge of the Italian language and obtain a B1 level certification, which the Italian Ministry of Education (MIUR) or Ministry of Foreign Affairs (MAECI) must certify is the result of an approved educational institution.

 Other PrerequisitesIn addition to time requirements, to qualify, a non-Italian spouse looking for citizenship must register with AIRE (if not in country) or have a foreign marriage record, same-sex marriage or civil union registered with a local Italian consulate.
-The couple must have the marriage/civil union recorded with the commune.
+When seeking to become Italian by marriage, the couple must have the marriage/civil union recorded with the commune.

 Where Citizenship Applications Must Be Filed

 Couples who live abroad must file their Italian citizenship by marriage application with the local Italian consulate.
 If living in the country, the application can be submitted to the local “Prefuttura”.